BeeBern/hello-world/README.md

 # hello-world
-just a trial to use GitHub
+A trial to learn GitHub
 GitHub is a good tool